edeloya/ChromeOS-Terminal-LXC-LXD/README.md

 <br><code>lxc config set core.https_address **:8443**</code>
 <br><code>lxc config set core.trust_password **some_password**</code>

-We can check they're applied with `lxc config show`.
+We can check they're applied with `lxc config show`. **Feel free to delete the Ubuntu 18.04 container once done copying LXC over**

 ### Terminal
 Now we can return to the _Terminal_ to hook it up to LXD, giving us access to our containers from within **penguin**.